$439.51 Million in Sales Expected for DraftKings Inc. (NASDAQ:DKNG) This Quarter

-Brokerages expect DraftKings Inc. (NASDAQ:DKNG) to report $439.51 million in sales for the current quarter, Zacks reports.
-Six analysts have issued estimates for DraftKings’ earnings.
-The highest sales estimate is $455.00 million and the lowest is $411.90 million.
-DraftKings posted sales of $322.22 million in the same quarter last year, which suggests a positive year over year growth rate of 36.4%.
-The firm is expected to announce its next earnings results before the market opens on Friday, February 18th.
+Brokerages expect that DraftKings Inc. (NASDAQ:DKNG) will report $439.51 million in sales for the current fiscal quarter, according to Zacks.
+Six analysts have issued estimates for DraftKings’ earnings, with the highest sales estimate coming in at $455.00 million and the lowest estimate coming in at $411.90 million.
+DraftKings posted sales of $322.22 million during the same quarter last year, which suggests a positive year-over-year growth rate of 36.4%.
+The firm is expected to report its next quarterly earnings report before the market opens on Friday, February 18th.

-According to Zacks, analysts expect that DraftKings will report full year sales of $1.26 billion for the current year, with estimates ranging from $1.23 billion to $1.28 billion.
-For the next financial year, analysts anticipate that the firm will report sales of $1.89 billion, with estimates ranging from $1.80 billion to $2.08 billion.
-Zacks Investment Research’s sales calculations are an average based on a survey of analysts that that provide coverage for DraftKings.
+According to Zacks, analysts expect that DraftKings will report full-year sales of $1.26 billion for the current year, with estimates ranging from $1.23 billion to $1.28 billion.
+For the next financial year, analysts forecast that the company will report sales of $1.89 billion, with estimates ranging from $1.80 billion to $2.08 billion.
+Zacks Investment Research’s sales averages are a mean average based on a survey of research analysts that follow DraftKings.

-DraftKings (NASDAQ:DKNG) last posted its quarterly earnings results on Friday, November 5th.
-The company reported ($1.35) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($1.11) by ($0.24).
-DraftKings had a negative return on equity of 65.15% and a negative net margin of 127.81%.
-The firm had revenue of $212.82 million during the quarter, compared to the consensus estimate of $224.86 million.
-During the same quarter in the previous year, the company earned ($0.98) earnings per share.
+DraftKings (NASDAQ:DKNG) last announced its quarterly earnings results on Friday, November 5th.
+The company reported ($1.35) earnings per share for the quarter, missing analysts’ consensus estimates of ($1.11) by ($0.24).
+DraftKings had a negative net margin of 127.81% and a negative return on equity of 65.15%.
+The company had revenue of $212.82 million for the quarter, compared to analyst estimates of $224.86 million.
+During the same quarter in the prior year, the business earned ($0.98) earnings per share.

-In related news, insider Matthew Kalish sold 96,153 shares of DraftKings stock in a transaction that occurred on Friday, November 12th.
-The shares were sold at an average price of $40.59, for a total value of $3,902,850.27.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Woodrow Levin bought 7,000 shares of the stock in a transaction that occurred on Thursday, November 18th.
-The stock was bought at an average price of $36.81 per share, with a total value of $257,670.00.
-The disclosure for this purchase can be found here.
-Insiders sold a total of 177,449 shares of company stock worth $6,877,845 over the last 90 days.
-Company insiders own 62.00% of the company’s stock.
+In other news, Director Woodrow Levin acquired 7,000 shares of the company’s stock in a transaction on Thursday, November 18th.
+The shares were bought at an average cost of $36.81 per share, with a total value of $257,670.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, Director Steven Joseph Murray sold 30,707 shares of the business’s stock in a transaction on Tuesday, December 14th.
+The shares were sold at an average price of $27.92, for a total transaction of $857,339.44.
+The disclosure for this sale can be found here.
+Insiders sold a total of 177,449 shares of company stock worth $6,877,845 over the last ninety days.
+Corporate insiders own 62.00% of the company’s stock.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-Parkside Financial Bank & Trust raised its position in DraftKings by 666.2% during the 3rd quarter.
-Parkside Financial Bank & Trust now owns 521 shares of the company’s stock worth $25,000 after buying an additional 453 shares during the last quarter.
-Widmann Financial Services Inc. purchased a new position in DraftKings during the 4th quarter worth approximately $27,000.
-Northern Oak Wealth Management Inc. raised its position in DraftKings by 57.1% during the 2nd quarter.
-Northern Oak Wealth Management Inc. now owns 550 shares of the company’s stock worth $29,000 after buying an additional 200 shares during the last quarter.
-Allworth Financial LP raised its position in DraftKings by 72.0% during the 3rd quarter.
-Allworth Financial LP now owns 860 shares of the company’s stock worth $41,000 after buying an additional 360 shares during the last quarter.
-Finally, Clearstead Advisors LLC raised its position in DraftKings by 362.2% during the 2nd quarter.
-Clearstead Advisors LLC now owns 832 shares of the company’s stock worth $43,000 after buying an additional 652 shares during the last quarter.
-62.97% of the stock is owned by institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in the business.
+Vanguard Group Inc. increased its stake in DraftKings by 2.8% in the 2nd quarter.
+Vanguard Group Inc. now owns 24,780,320 shares of the company’s stock valued at $1,292,790,000 after buying an additional 676,174 shares during the period.
+Price T Rowe Associates Inc. MD boosted its position in shares of DraftKings by 4.9% during the 2nd quarter.
+Price T Rowe Associates Inc. MD now owns 19,298,544 shares of the company’s stock worth $1,006,805,000 after purchasing an additional 898,989 shares in the last quarter.
+Wellington Management Group LLP boosted its position in shares of DraftKings by 3.7% during the 3rd quarter.
+Wellington Management Group LLP now owns 15,266,238 shares of the company’s stock worth $735,222,000 after purchasing an additional 544,809 shares in the last quarter.
+BlackRock Inc. boosted its position in shares of DraftKings by 4.7% during the 3rd quarter.
+BlackRock Inc. now owns 14,188,288 shares of the company’s stock worth $683,308,000 after purchasing an additional 637,208 shares in the last quarter.
+Finally, Sumitomo Mitsui Trust Holdings Inc. boosted its position in shares of DraftKings by 21.2% during the 4th quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 12,810,865 shares of the company’s stock worth $351,914,000 after purchasing an additional 2,240,370 shares in the last quarter.
+62.97% of the stock is currently owned by institutional investors.

 DraftKings Company Profile